gomorpheus/morpheus-cli-docs/CLI-Manual.md

         --name NAME                  Updates Cluster Name
         --description [TEXT]         Updates Cluster Description
         --api-url [TEXT]             Updates Cluster API Url
+        --api-token [TEXT]           Updates Cluster API Token
         --active [on|off]            Can be used to enable / disable the cluster.
+Default is on --managed [on|off]           Can be used to enable / disable managed cluster.
 Default is on --refresh                    Refresh cluster
         --tenant ACCOUNT             Account ID or Name
     -O, --option OPTION              Option in the format -O field="value"